 New weighting of the value-determining factors for NFTs.

 The “authenticity” plays a decisive role, since also copied or stolen works can be “minted”.
 The criterion “school” can rather be reworded as “collective” at this point in time.
-A “signature” is obsolete, as it is replaced by the digital signature, “genre” plays a subordinate role in pricing, technical excellence, as in “technique”, is sought in the form of “clean NFTs”, “dimension” could be translated to “resolution”, “condition” now refers to the ongoing stability, security, and accessibility of the decentralized storage and could be refered as “NFT storage condition”, “motif” and “innovation” gain relevance, “market freshness” is rather less relevant, for the attention a work received up front appears to be crucial for its monetary success, “art- and cultural-historical meanings” have to be redefined according to the prevailing net-culture, traditional artistic “quality” loses weight due to lack of comparability, which means the quality of NFTs can only be assessed on the basis of NFTs, complete “provenance” is given by the Non Fungible data set, “rarity” gains significantly in importance in connection with prominence, for the criterion of the “creative period” (e. g. the “furious late work”), “characteristic” and “recognition value” as means of an artistic style, are rather less important but applied to the motif, very important, due to the inhomogeneity of the art trend and, of course, the direct digital connection to the artist, the “temporary attention” becomes imo the decisive value-determining factor as “visibility on the net” and “social attention”, the “market performance” is shaped by the NFT exchange platforms as trading channels and by the large fluctuations of cryptocurrencies.
+A “signature” is obsolete, as it is replaced by the digital signature, “genre” plays a subordinate role in pricing, the criterion “technology”, i.e. a technical excellence through clean* manufacturing as well as a high resolution, is perceived and rewarded by the market *(the term “Clean NFTs” refers to energy-saving NFTs on the Tezos blockchain), “dimension” could be translated to “resolution”, “condition” now refers to the ongoing stability, security, and accessibility of the decentralized and off-chain storage and could be referred as “NFT storage condition”, “motif” and “innovation” gain relevance, “market freshness” is rather less relevant, for the attention a work received up front appears to be crucial for its monetary success, “art- and cultural-historical meanings” have to be redefined according to the prevailing net-culture, traditional artistic “quality” loses weight due to lack of comparability, which means the quality of NFTs can only be assessed on the basis of NFTs, complete “provenance” is given by the Non Fungible data set, “rarity” gains significantly in importance in connection with prominence, for the criterion of the “creative period” (e. g. the “furious late work”) it is still too early, “characteristic” and “recognition value” as means of an artistic style, are rather less important but applied to the motif, very important, due to the inhomogeneity of the art trend and, of course, the direct digital connection to the artist, the “temporary attention” becomes imo the decisive value-determining factor as “visibility on the net” and “social attention”, the “market performance” is shaped by the NFT exchange platforms as trading channels and by the large fluctuations of cryptocurrencies.

 Supplementing the value-determining factors for NFTs